 - 1. 81, residential care and treatment facility mainstream; - 2.
 82, residential care and treatment facility resource room/services less than 21%; - 3.
 83, residential care and treatment facility resource room/services at least 21% but less than 50%; - 4.
 84, residential care and treatment facility self-contained, mild/moderate/severe, regular campus at least 50% but no more than 60%; - 5.
 85, residential care and treatment facility self-contained, mild/moderate/severe, regular campus more than 60%; - 6.
 86, residential care and treatment facility separate campus; - 7.
-87, residential care and treatment facility community class; (student resides in a facility and receives special education and related services by school district personnel in a facility (other than the one in which the student resides and other than a nonpublic day school) not operated by a school district) - 8.
+87, residential care and treatment facility community class; - 8.
 88, residential care and treatment facility vocational adjustment class; and - 9.
-89, residential care and treatment facility full-time early childhood special education setting. - Code 81 indicates a student resides in a facility and receives mainstream services on a local school district campus. - Code 82 indicates a student resides in a facility and receives resource room/services for less than 21% of the student's total instructional day on a local school district campus. - Code 83 indicates a student resides in a facility and receives resource room/services for at least 21% but less than 50% of the student's total instructional day on a local school district campus. - Code 84 indicates a student resides in a facility and receives self-contained services for at least 50% but no more than 60% of the student's total instructional day on a local school district campus. - Code 85 indicates a student resides in a facility and receives self-contained services for more than 60% of the student's total instructional day on a local school district campus. - Code 86 indicates a student resides in a facility and receives special education and related services on a local school district campus in a self-contained program at a separate campus operated by Fort Bend ISD. - Code 87 indicates a student resides in a facility and receives special education and related services by school district personnel in a facility (other than a nonpublic day school) not operated by a school district.
+89, residential care and treatment facility full-time early childhood special education setting. - Code 81 indicates a student resides in a facility and receives mainstream services on a local school district campus. - Code 82 indicates a student resides in a facility and receives resource room/services for less than 21% of the student's total instructional day on a local school district campus. - Code 83 indicates a student resides in a facility and receives resource room/services for at least 21% but less than 50% of the student's total instructional day on a local school district campus. - Code 84 indicates a student resides in a facility and receives self-contained services for at least 50% but no more than 60% of the student's total instructional day on a local school district campus. - Code 85 indicates a student resides in a facility and receives self-contained services for more than 60% of the student's total instructional day on a local school district campus.

+- Code 86 indicates a student resides in a facility and receives special education and related services on a local school district campus in a self-contained program at a separate campus operated by Fort Bend ISD. - Code 87 indicates a student resides in a facility and receives special education and related services by school district personnel in a facility (other than a nonpublic day school) not operated by a school district.
 This setting includes sheltered workshops.
 This code is used for students who are in residential care and attend ABS West. - Code 88 indicates a student resides in a facility and receives VAC services. - Code 89 indicates a student is 3 to 5 years of age, resides in a facility, and receives full-time special education and related services in educational programs designed primarily for children with disabilities on a local school district campus (other than a separate campus).